test-IO/cirro-guides/src/pages/index.md

 ---
 title: Getting Started
-pageTitle: Cirro Guides - Getting Started
+pageTitle: Test IO Guides - Getting Started
-description: Learn about Cirro and how to use it for your Crowd solution.
+description: Learn about Test IO platform and the ecosystem build around it.
 ---

-Learn how Cirro bootstraps your Crowd business by providing production ready functionality out of the box:
+Our leading crowdtesting platform gives you access to a worldwide community of testers available on demand.
+Setting up tests is remarkably simple, and you get real-world results in hours.

+Complementing our crowdtesting platform are a suite of open source tools developed by EPAM and maintained and extended by testing experts around the world.
+Whether you’re looking to visualize your test results with a machine-learning driven dashboard, implement self-healing Selenium tests or manage your test cases inside Jira, we can guide you to free and open source solutions.

 {% quick-links %}

-{% quick-link title="Authentication" icon="shield_check" href="/docs/features/authentication" description="Authenticate your users - Clients and Workers - and build your Crowd." /%}

-{% quick-link title="Gigs & Invitations" icon="rectangle_stack" href="/docs/features/gigs_invitations" description="Create Gigs and let Cirro find Workers to invite." /%}

-{% quick-link title="Results & Rewards" icon="clipboard_document_check" href="/docs/features/results_rewards" description="A toggle to show a switch." /%}
+{% quick-link title="Integrations" icon="shield_check" href="/docs/integrations/overview" description="Integrate Test IO platform into your existing workflows using different tools." /%}

 {% /quick-links %}